 Eleazar the father of Matthan,

 16 and Jacob the father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah.

-The promise made to David took nearly approximately 1000 years to come to fulfilment.
+The promise of Jesus made to David took nearly approximately 1000 years to come to fulfillment.

 God told the Israelites that Jesus, the Messiah would be born in Bethlehem